spawaskar-cora/cora-docs/docs/forensics-anthro-guide/methods.md

 ## **İşcan MY, Loth SR, Wright RK (1984)**
-Age estimation from the rib by phase analysis: White males. *Journal of Forensic Sciences,* 29:1094-1104.
+Age estimation from the rib by phase analysis: White males. *Journal of Forensic Sciences* 29:1094-1104.

 * *Purpose:*  Age estimation based on the morphology of the sternal end of the fourth rib (White Males).
 * *Sample:*  n = 118 White males of known age at death from the Broward County Medical Examiner's Office, Florida.